Concrete18/Weather-Wallpaper-Changer/README.md

 # Weather Context Control
-This is a script that runs in the background setting wallpapers based on the time of day and weather forcast every 20 minutes.
+This is a script that runs in the background setting wallpapers based on the time of day and weather forecast every 20 minutes.
 It uses Open Weather to check the sunset and sun rise times and weather.
 I convert the sunset and sunrise times using code to determine if it is currently sunset or sunrise, 20 minutes each, or if it is night or day.

 ## Tray Icon